Using maps in concurrent / parallel contexts

 the error like any other.

-In the above example, transactions are retried until success, since we can guarantee that only valid data states are commited; that implies transactions will eventually succeed, albeit after many retries.
+In the above example, transactions are retried until success, since we can guarantee that only valid data states are committed; that implies transactions will eventually succeed, albeit after many retries.